Life imprisonment in Canada: Multiple murders

-An amendment to the Criminal Code passed in 2011 granted courts the authority to issue consecutive life sentences, in effect allowing for multiple periods of parole ineligibility to be stacked and lead to a total parole ineligibility period of greater than 25 years.
+An amendment to the Criminal Code passed in 2014 granted courts the authority to issue consecutive life sentences, in effect allowing for multiple periods of parole ineligibility to be stacked and lead to a total parole ineligibility period of greater than 25 years.
 In the most extreme cases, it authorized a de facto term of life imprisonment without parole (i.e. when the total parole ineligibility period extends beyond the offender's life expectancy).

-This provision was used in several cases of multiple murders, with parole ineligibility periods of 35 years (Benjamin Hudon-Barbeau), 40 years (Travis Baumgartner), 50 years (Edward Downey, Emanuel Kahsai and Mark Smich), 70 years (Basil Borutski), and 75 years (Justin Bourque, John Paul Ostamas, Douglas Garland, Derek Saretzky and Dellen Millard, Mark Smich's accomplice (originally 50 years, extended to 75 after sentencing for the murder of his father).
+This provision was used in several cases of multiple murders, to set parole ineligibility periods greater than 25 years, including: 35 years (Benjamin Hudon-Barbeau); 40 years (Travis Baumgartner, Alexandre Bissonnette); 50 years (Edward Downey, Emanuel Kahsai and Mark Smich); 70 years (Basil Borutski); and 75 years (Justin Bourque, John Paul Ostamas, Douglas Garland, Derek Saretzky and Mark Smich's accomplice, Dellen Millard).

-The provision permitting multiple murderers to receive consecutive parole ineligibility periods for the individual murders they committed was struck down by the Supreme Court in R v Bissonette, which held that it authorized cruel and unusual punishment.
-The Supreme Court ruled that Alexandre Bissonnette, who attacked the Islamic Cultural Centre in Quebec City in 2017 and murdered six worshippers, must nevertheless be permitted the option of applying for full parole after 25 years despite the gravity of the crime in question.
-The ruling meant that Bissonnette would now be eligible for day parole as early as 2039.
-All other multiple murderers in Canada were now entitled to similar reductions in sentences.
+The provision permitting multiple murderers to receive consecutive parole ineligibility periods for the individual murders they committed was held unconstitutional in 2022 by the Supreme Court in R v Bissonnette, which held that it authorized cruel and unusual punishment.
+The Supreme Court ruled that Alexandre Bissonnette, who attacked the Islamic Cultural Centre in Quebec City in 2017 and murdered six worshippers, would be permitted the option of applying for parole after 25 years.
+The ruling meant that Bissonnette would be eligible for day parole by 2039.
+The ruling also meant that all other multiple murderers in Canada who had received periods of parole ineligibility greater than 25 years would now have the same parole ineligibility of 25 years in prison.